• Skip to main content

 Meyer Lemon Souffle via LittleFerraroKitchen.com

 3) Turn heat off and whisk in the butter and vanilla extract.
 Transfer the hot cream mixture to a large bowl filled with ice to help cool down the mixture.
-Whisk every few minutes until it gets to room temperate.
+Whisk every few minutes until it gets to room temperature.

 Meyer Lemon Souffle via LittleFerraroKitchen.com